Best Water Bladders Compared

 It is very important that you practice good hygiene, cleaning your reservoir consistently, and caring for it properly after use.
 Cleaning instructions are as follows:

-- Start with hot (almost boiling) water and 2 tablespoons of baking soda or bleach.
-Mix the solution thoroughly inside and hold it up above your head while you apply pressure to the bite valve, making sure the solution runs through the tub as well.
+- Start with hot (almost boiling) water then add bleach/baking soda (2 tablespoons).
+Mix this solution thoroughly inside.
+Hold the bladder up just above your forehead as you continue applying pressure to the bite valve, make sure the solution runs via the tub also.

-- Let the reservoir and cleaning mixture soak for roughly 30 minutes
+- Allow the bladder’s reservoir and the cleaning mixture soak for roughly 30 minutes

-- Rinse the reservoir with hot water and non-chemical soap.
+- Rinse with hot water together with non-chemical soap.
 Be certain you’ve cleaned all the bleach before resuming use.
-You can also take a toothbrush (or other small brush) and gently scrub the interior of the reservoir
+You may also take a toothbrush (or other small brush) and gently scrub the interior of the bladder’s reservoir

-- Once the reservoir is clean, make sure you air dry so that no moisture ends up trapped inside the bladder.
-Sometimes stuffing clean rags inside can help to this end.
+- Once you are sure the reservoir is clean, make sure you air dry so that no moisture ends up trapped inside the bladder.
+Sometimes stuffing clean rags inside can help with this.

-Can I drink other liquids from it besides water?
+q: Can I drink other liquids from my water bladder besides water?